kirpo/worsttumblrthemeever/README.md

 worst tumblr theme ever
 =======================

-the idea is to create the worst, ugliest theme off all time for tumblr
+The idea is to create the worst, ugliest theme off all time for tumblr.

+Coming soon.